 Any transfer of your personal data will follow applicable laws and we will treat the information under the guiding principles of this Privacy Notice.

 12. What are your rights over your personal data?

 You have the right to request:

-You can contact us to request to exercise these rights at any time as follows:
+You can contact us to request to exercise these rights at any time by completing an online form.

 If we choose not to action your request we will explain to you the reasons for our refusal.